"Repent! Sinners! Judgment is upon you!"

 "Darling, we really have to be going."
 Angela tugged at his arm and eyed the street prophet with obvious distaste.
 Blue-blood wannabee: she still didn't grasp she was just eye candy to advance his career.
 That, and an adequate lay.

 "It's all right," he rebuked her.
 "We'll catch the next train if we have to."
-He turned back to the vagabond, intent on a bit of sadistic distraction.
+He ignored her pout and turned back to the vagabond, intent on a bit of sadistic distraction.
 "Well, then, why don't you?"

 The street prophet stared through him for another long moment, as if forming a simple thought meant marshaling all his remaining mental facilities.
 "Um...'cause you gotta say 'please'," he mumbled at last.
 "S'pos t' say please an' thank you."